 Digitizing When Dry

 Once dry, the surface ranges from a satin finish to a glossy sheen.
 I recommend using a scanner to digitize rather than a camera.
+(I’m assuming that you don’t have any professional camera equipment.)
 Taking a quick snap-shot with my iPhone demonstrates how shiny the surface is.

-So far there hasn’t been any noticable shifts in color when either scanning or photographing.
+So far there haven’t been any noticeable shifts in color when either scanning or photographing.
 I don’t own all of the colors (like a troublesome turquoise for example), but this is a good sign.